zerohd4869/MM-DFN/README.md

 Following previous works (DialogueRNN, MMGCN, et al.), raw utterance-level features of textual, acoustic, and visual modality are extracted by **TextCNN with Glove embedding**, **OpenSmile**, and **DenseNet**, respectively.
 The processed features can be found by the [link](https://github.com/zerohd4869/MM-DFN/tree/main/data).

-Besides, another alternative is to use BERT/RoBERTa to process text features, which will achieve better performance in most cases.
-You can find the code and processed textual features with RoBERTa embedding in [COSMIC](https://github.com/declare-lab/conv-emotion/tree/master/COSMIC/feature-extraction).

 ### Run examples